 - Your car title and deed to you house, if you own it

-- Copies of your Medicare and Social Security cards, as well as other insurance cards.
+- Copies of your Medicare and Social Security cards, as well as other insurance cards, including supplemental coverage and life insurance, as well as policy numbers and contact information

 - Identify a person you trust to act on your behalf when it comes to business, legal and financial matters, if necessary.
 Give that person a signed durable power of attorney.
 A power of attorney will let the person act on your behalf while you are able to make your own decisions.
 A durable power of attorney will let the person act on your behalf even when you are unable to make your own decisions.
 The person who gets the durable power of attorney can be your health care proxy or someone else.
 If you’d rather not give the person a durable power of attorney immediately, you can keep it in your possession and let the person know where you keep it in case someone needs to act on your behalf.